-Your resume is a marketing piece that will help employers determine if your skills and experience meet the requirements to perform a specific job within their organization.
-Its purpose is to get you an interview.
-This guide will help you create a resume that clearly and concisely describes pertinent information about your skills, experiences, and accomplishments.
+Your resume is a marketing piece that will help employers determine if your skills and experience meet the requirements to perform a specific job or internship within their organization.
+In the job search, its purpose is to get you an interview.
+You may also use your resume to apply to educational programs, such as a PhD, fellowships, etc. This guide will help you create a resume that clearly and concisely articulates information about your skills, experiences, and accomplishments.

-A resume is made up of sections that help employers learn about a candidate; some sections are essential, while others are considered optional.
-Through the resume writing process you will receive feedback from other people and ideas from sample resumes, but you must decide what best communicates the most important information about you to a potential employer and what will resonate most with the employer's hiring goals.
+A resume is made up of sections that help employers/organizations learn about a candidate; some sections are essential, while others are considered optional.
+Through the resume writing process you will receive feedback from other people and ideas from sample resumes, but you must decide what best communicates the most important information about you.

 Examples have been included in this step-by-step guide to emphasize basic resume structure and to guide the development of your resume.
-Resume templates are located at the end of the guide.
+Resume templates are located at the end of this guide.